Mary Jo Muratore

 Dr. Muratore's scholarly publications include a wide range of “essays” focused principally on French, European and post-colonial works of the Black Atlantic and beyond.
 Writers explored include, but are not limited to: Tristan L'Hermite, Mme de Lafayette, La Fontaine, Corneille, Racine, Molière, Guillerargues, Perrault, Scarron, Cyrano de Bergerac, Bernardin de St. Pierre, Balzac, Camus, Genet, Calvino, Machado de Assis, Wright, Wiesel, Sábato, Langevin, Pineau, Naipaul, Zongo, Madani and Djebar.
 Contributions have appeared in, among others, Romance Notes, Francofonia, Neohelicon, Studi Francesi, Romanic Review, Revista Letras, L’Esprit Créateur, Romance Quarterly, Language Quarterly, Biblio 17, Symposium, Cahiers du Dix-Septième, Seventeenth-Century French Studies, Degré Second, Papers on French Seventeenth-Century Literature, Dalhousie French Studies, Mester, Zeitschrift für Französische Sprache und Literatur, Quaderni d’Italianistica, Nottingham French Studies, Studi di Letteratura Francese, Journal of American Culture, Romanische Forschungen, Journal of Caribbean Studies, Continuum, Afro-Hispanic Review, Connections, Journal of Haitian Studies – and in a host of special volumes, thematic collections, specialized compendia, dedicated Festschriften, and encyclopedic anthologies.

 Book-length studies include: The Evolution of the Cornelian Heroine (1982); Cornelian Theater: The Metadramatic Dimension (1990); Mimesis and Metatextuality in the Neo-Classical Text (1994) - nominated by the Modern Language Association of America for the Aldo and Jeanne Scaglione Prize in French Studies; Expirer au féminin: Narratives of Female Dissolution in the French Neo-Classical Text (2003); Introduction to French Literature: Medieval Period through the Eighteenth Century (2003); Introduction to French Literature: Nineteenth and Twentieth Centuries (2005); Exiles, Outcasts, Strangers: Icons of Marginalization in Post-World War II Narrative (2011); Molière’s Metatextual Maneuvers (2016); Hermeneutics of Textual Madness: Re-readings / Herméneutique de la folie textuelle: re-lectures, Vol I (2016); Hermeneutics of Textual Madness: Re-readings / Herméneutique de la folie textuelle: re-lectures, Vol. II (2016); Koffi Kwahulé, Nema (annotated English translation, 2017); Molière Re-Envisioned.
 Twenty-First Century Retakes / Renouveau et renouvellement moliéresques.
 Reprises contemporaines (2018); The Weave of Fragmentation: Discursive Struggle in Novels by Assia Djebar, Sabhia Khemir, Rachida Madani (2019) [Prix d'excellence awarded in 2021 for 2019-2020 publication cycle]; Rachida Madani, L'histoire peut attendre / The Story Can Wait (first and only English translation of Moroccan poet's postmodern novel with introductory essay, 2020); Aux carrefours du labyrinthe.
 Narration et fragmentation chez Assia Djebar, Sabiha Khemir, Rachida Madani (coll.
 L'Orizzonte - Paris, Éditions L'Harmattan, 2021); Weapons of Word-Play in Une vie de boy and La rue case-nègres (forthcoming, coll.
-L’Orizzonte - Paris, L’Harmattan, 2021-2022); Molière métatextualiste (forthcoming, Paris: Éditions Hermann, 2022-2023).
+L’Orizzonte - Paris, Éditions L’Harmattan, 2021-2022); Molière métatextualiste (forthcoming, Paris: Éditions Hermann, 2022-2023).

 Beyond the scope of works published, in press or presently under contract, Dr. Muratore is in the early stages of five book-length projects - in various stages of progress: (1) Of Longing and Lapsus: The Poetics of the Unnamable – Re-Envisioned (a hermeneutically-centered inquiry into the struggle with and against the constraints of language’s limited embrace in the works of five post-colonial French women writers: Assia Djebar, Maryse Condé, Rachida Madani, Gisèle Pineau, Calixthe Beyala); (2) Shone the Half-Moon, Never Full: Unwholeness Imaged in Contemporary African-American Narrative (an altered reading via the textual deconstruction and reconstruction of the power of language, and, more specifically, its allusive portrayal of incompletion, fragmentation, and the writerly struggle for integrality); (3) Paroles de l’autre.
 Toward an Altered Poetics of Difference (an exegetical excursion into the singular artistry of trans-lingual French writers: Samuel Beckett, Julian Green, Elie Wiesel, Eugene Ionesco, Emile Cioran, Milan Kundera, Atiq Rahimi); (4) The Traverse of Cultures: Re-Writing the Other (a theoretical and practical exploration of the means, modes and limits of cross-cultural translation and adaptation); and (5) Aux rets de l’insignifiant.
 Pour une nouvelle poétique de l’anodin (a newly-turned examination of the “inconsequential, impertinent or immaterial” in literary discourse).

-A frequently invited panelist and reviewer of monographs and books for international university and academic presses and a specialist reader for numerous scholarly periodicals, Dr. Muratore serves as well on the Editorial Board of eight journals and series (five in Europe): Noria : revue littéraire et artistique (Paris); Studi di letteratura francese (Florence/Paris); Revue européenne de recherches sur la poésie (Paris); Études trans-culturelles, coll.
+A frequently invited panelist and reviewer of monographs and books for international university and academic presses and a specialist reader for numerous scholarly periodicals, Dr. Muratore serves as well on the Editorial Board of nine journals and series (six in Europe): Noria : revue littéraire et artistique (Paris); Studi di letteratura francese (Florence/Paris); Revue européenne de recherches sur la poésie (Paris); Études trans-culturelles, coll.
 Biblioteca della Ricerca (Fasano/Paris); Études théâtrales, coll.
 Biblioteca della Ricerca (Fasano/Paris); English Literature and Language Review (Associate Editor) (Bad Orb, Germany/Ballerup, Denmark) -- (and three in the US): Advances in Literary Study; L'Érudit franco-espagnol; and Online Journal of Distance Learning Administration.
 Most recently, Dr. Muratore accepted to found and direct a new monographic series devoted to textual studies of the diaspora.
 The series, Textualités disasporiques, collection fondée et dirigée par M. J. Muratore, is co-published by Librairie L'Harmattan (Paris) and AGA Editrice (Alberobello).